Death notification, 2 survivor benefits, and required documents

 View details →Standard mail forwarding lasts 12 months.
 Extended forwarding is available for 6, 12, or 18 additional months at an additional cost.
 After forwarding expires, First-Class Mail is returned to sender for 6 additional months with the forwarding address on the label.

 First-Class Mail, Priority Mail, Priority Mail Express, and USPS Ground Advantage items are forwarded at no charge for 12 months.
-Periodicals (magazines, newsletters) are forwarded for 60 days only.
-Media Mail and Library Mail are forwarded for 60 days only.
-USPS Marketing Mail (advertising, bulk mail) is not forwarded and is discarded.
+Periodicals (magazines, newsletters) are forwarded for 60 days.
+Media Mail and Library Mail are forwarded, but the recipient pays the forwarding postage from the local Post Office to the new address.
+USPS Marketing Mail (advertising, bulk mail) is not forwarded by default and is discarded.
 After forwarding expires, First-Class Mail is returned to sender for 6 additional months with the new address on the label.

 USPS Customer Service